The CHIN People

 40,000 Bibles would place a Bible in the home of each Christian family and Biblia Global is helping to make this a reality.
 This is a start to getting a Bible into the hands of each of the approximately 250,000 Tedim Christian's hands.
 A number of years ago the first 10,000 Bible were brought and given to Tedim Christians.
 When word was spread that Bibles were going to be given out, Christians donated money for their pastors to purchase a bus ticket to travel from their hill communities to the distribution center.
 The pastors and other Christians who received Bibles were overwhelmed with gratitude and said that in the history of the Tedim Christians, they had never received a blessing like they received that day.
 One Tedim pastor writes of that day, "I have a Bible, but it is very old and some of the pages have fallen out and been lost, but I still use what I have.
 I wanted to get a new Bible with all of the pages, so I have always been praying for a new Bible.
 I heard that in this town the Bible would be given away for free, so I borrowed money so I could buy a bus ticket to town so I could receive a Bible.
 The Bible is more important than anything else in the world." another Tedim pastor reported, "I have a Bible, but I need one for the village church that I started.
 There are nine families and all without Bibles.
 I became very happy when I heard we could get a free Tedim Bible."

 Biblia Global continues to work to meet the need of Bibles for our Tedim Chin brothers and sister and other believers like the Tedim Chin who need a Bible in the region.
-It costs $4.85 USD for the printing and transportation of one Tedim Chin Bible.
-Your gift to our Bibles for Asia project will help us in this ongoing effort to get Tedim Chin Christians and their pastors their own copy of God's Word.
+It costs $3.85 USD for the printing of one Tedim Chin Bible*.
+Your gift to our Bibles for Asia project will help us in this ongoing effort to get Tedim Chin and other persecuted Christians in Asia their own copy of God's Word.

 It is estimated that at least 35,000 Christian families are without God’s Word in the Hakha district alone.
 If you multiply that number by the number of people in a family, the number of Christians without Bibles quickly rises to over 100,000.
 Can you imagine you or anyone in your family never having your own Bible?

-It costs approximately $3.50 USD for the printing of one Hakha Chin Bible.
-Your gift to our Bibles for Asia project will help us in this ongoing effort to get Christians like the Hakha Chin and their pastors their own copy of God's Word.
+It costs approximately $3.50 USD for the printing of one Hakha Chin Bible*.
+Your gift to our Bibles for Asia project will help us in this ongoing effort to get Christians like the Hakha Chin and other persecuted Christians in Asia their own copy of God's Word.

 Pictures and testimonies